DME Academy: History

 DME Academy was established in 2015 as a Post Grad Basketball Training Academy.
 The property sits on a ten-acre campus adjacent to the Daytona Beach Airport and within eyesight of the Daytona 500.

+During its first year in existence, DME Academy's National Team, the DME Lakers, reached the National Prep Championships at Albertus Magnus College in New Haven, Connecticut.
+The DME Lakers lost to Putnam Science in the quarter-finals.